 Gift yourself a Chakra Journey!

-In the course "Get to know your chakras" and during the retreat "In the distance green suns shine", we travel through the seven energy centres within, with the help of meditation, painting and the magic of colour.
+In the course "Get to know your chakras" and during the retreat "In the distance green suns shine", we travel through the seven energy centres within, with the help of kundalini yoga, meditation, painting and the magic of colour.

 We explore the psychology, influence and symbolic significance of colour, as well as imbalances in the energy system.

 We also visit the higher chakras, 8-12, the gates of higher awareness.

 You will be given tools to get to know your chakras so that you can integrate them into your everyday life as a tool for self-healing.

 Come along and feel colourful!